-The student is expected to participate in the course via e-mail exchanges with the instructor, by listening to and taking thorough notes on all digital lectures, by reading the assigned readings, by contributing to the Discussion Board, by completing all Exams, Assignments, Course Feedback, Student Project, and Final Exam as scheduled.
+The student is expected to participate in the course via e-mail exchanges with the instructor, listen to and take thorough notes on all digital lectures, read the assigned readings, contribute to the Discussion Board, and complete all Exams, Assignments, Course Feedback, Student Projects, and Final Exams as scheduled.

-- Students enrolled in this section of PSY 2012 can expect a comprehensive, highly detailed study of General Psychology - Let me know of any problems or issues as soon as possible.
-I am always open to questions and to handling any problems you are experiencing with the course. - This online course is organized into weekly modules, each consisting of reading assignments, digital lecture links, terms lists, discussion board questions uploaded by the instructor, and videos/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24 hours -- 48 hours on weekends. - Students enrolled in this section of PSY 2012 are expected to use Canvas, the OpenStax textbook website, and their GCSC email address for accessing the learning materials for this course and for all internet-based communication. - Students enrolled in this course must have access to a personal computer or Laptop with working internet service to be successful.
-Students must download the lockdown respondus browser for testing purposes for the course. - The primary learning activities in this course will be watching and taking thorough notes on each of the lectures, reading all assigned pages within the textbook, and contributing to our ongoing discussion boards, research component, and course feedback. - Students enrolled in this course will be required to: - Listen to and take thorough notes on the digital videos and lectures assigned with each Learning Module. - Contribute to the Discussion Board for each Module. - Complete all exams AS SCHEDULED, Discussions, Individuals Assignments, Student Project, Course Feedback, and Final Exam.
+- Students enrolled in this section of PSY 2012 can expect a comprehensive, highly detailed study of General Psychology - Please let me know of any problems or issues as soon as possible.
+I am always open to questions and try to help with the issues you are experiencing with the course. - This online course is organized into weekly modules, each consisting of reading assignments, digital lecture links, term lists, discussion board questions uploaded by the instructor, and videos/documentaries relevant to the material within each module. - Students can expect to receive replies to emails from the professor within 24 hours-48 hours on weekends. - Students enrolled in this section of PSY 2012 are expected to use Canvas, the OpenStax textbook website, and their GCSC email address to access the learning materials for this course and all internet-based communication.